Edward Knight (King's Men)

 Edward Knight (fl.
 1613 - 1637) was the prompter (then called the "book-keeper" or "book-holder") of the King's Men, the acting company that performed the plays of William Shakespeare, Ben Jonson, John Fletcher, and other playwrights of Jacobean and Caroline drama.

 In English Renaissance theatre, the prompter managed the company's performances, ensuring that they went according to plan; he also supervised and maintained the troupe's dramatic manuscripts, its "playbooks."
 It was in this sense that the prompter "held" and "kept" the "books" of the company.
 And when censorship problems arose, the prompter had to resolve them.

 Nothing is known of Knight's personal history; he is known only through his professional activities.
-Prior to his service with the King's Men, he functioned as prompter for a competing company, Prince Charles's Men; he witnessed a contract between Philip Henslowe and the actors in March 1616.
+Prior to his service with the King's Men, he functioned as a prompter for a competing company, Prince Charles's Men; he witnessed a contract between Philip Henslowe and the actors in March 1616.
 After some years with the King's Men, he was apparently regarded as a key member of the company's supporting staff: on 27 December 1624, Sir Henry Herbert, the Master of the Revels, issued a roster of 21 "musicians and other necessary attendants" of the King's Men who could not be arrested or "pressed for soldiers" without the permission of either Herbert or the Lord Chamberlain, then William Herbert, 3rd Earl of Pembroke.
 Knight's name is first on the list.
 (The 16th name on the list is Anthony Knight, perhaps a relative.)